Home

 (Peterborough, Canada)

-A number of the popular radio Westerns made the successful transition to television, and I can remember how exciting it was to finally get to see what my heroes really looked like in action, though sometimes the imaginative scenes that radio inspired proved to be a richer experience.
+Many popular radio Westerns had made a successful transition to television in the 1950s, and I can remember how exciting it was to finally get to see what my Western heroes really looked like in action, though sometimes the imaginative scenes that radio inspired proved to be a richer experience.

-It's often surprising to the young people of today just how popular Westerns were in the 1950s.
+It's often surprising to the young people of today just how popular those classic TV Westerns were in the 1950s.
 Back then, it seemed that every other show on TV was a Western.

-The Lone Ranger (1949-1957) -- Starring Clayton Moore as The Lone Ranger and Jay Silverheels as his faithful Indian companion, Tonto.
+The Lone Ranger (1949-1957) — Starring Clayton Moore as The Lone Ranger, and the Canadian indigenous actor Jay Silverheels as his faithful Indian companion, Tonto.
 The Lone Ranger's horse was called Silver, and Tonto's was called Scout.

-The Cisco Kid (1950-1956) -- Starring Duncan Renaldo as Cisco, and Leo Carrillo as his sidekick Pancho.
+The Cisco Kid (1950-1956) — Starring Duncan Renaldo as Cisco, and Leo Carrillo as his comical sidekick Pancho.
 Cisco's horse was called Diablo and Pancho's was called Loco.

-Wagon Train 1957-1965) -- Starring Ward Bond as wagon master Major Seth Adams.
-Sorry, I don't recall a name for the horse.
+Wagon Train (1957-1965) — Starring Ward Bond as wagon master Major Seth Adams, and Robert Horton as the scout Flint McCullough.
+Sorry, but I don't recall the horse having a name.

 Have Gun Will Travel reads the card of a man.